nrobinson2000/linux-blade/README.md

 ## Introduction

 Every student at my university receives a laptop as part of their tuition.
 All students in Computer Science received the [Razer Blade 15,](https://www.razer.com/comparisons/blade-15) which is overall a good laptop with impressive performance but a shorter battery life than other laptops.
 It can get hot while gaming but it's not uncomfortable.
+It works very well as desktop when you attach an external monitor, mouse, and keyboard.

 Naturally, I wanted to see how well the Blade could run Linux.
 I decided to go with [Linux Mint,](https://linuxmint.com/) my distro of choice for the last few years.

 Below are the steps to recreate my Linux Mint installation on my Razer Blade 15.

+This tutorial is a work in progress.
+Follow this tutorial and run the script(s) at your own risk.
+I take no responsibility for your computer or operating system.

 ## Step 0: Setup the Environment